Best Way How to Cut Tall Grass

 The most common problem that people face when it comes to letting their lawn get too long, is that they neglect it when they go on vacation, or have too busy of a work schedule.
 However, if you want to get that long grass cut, there is hope!
 You can do the following to keep your yard healthy, but still get rid of all that long and unsightly grass:

 - The first tip we can give you is that you want your blades as sharp as possible.
 Dull blades will hurt your lawn, and will hurt every blade of grass by ripping it instead of cutting it.

 - You’re going to need to mow more than once.
 You always want to follow the one-third rule though.
 So, if you come home and your grass is extremely long, then cut it on the first pass.
 If your grass is 6 inches high, then you’ll want to remove about 2 inches.
 You’ll possibly want to use some sort of pattern to avoid making your grass lean too much.

 - The second step is to cut it again, and only remove another third.
 That means you’re going to cut it down to about 2.5 to three inches high, which is just about optimal for your grass.
 Make sure that on your second pass, you go a different or opposite direction compared to the first one.
 That will ensure that you get your grass cut as evenly as possible.
 You want to make sure that you are only taking a very small amount off of the top, and you can take half swipes so you can maximize mulching of your clippings and leave less clumps too.

-As we said, you can mow long grass.
+As we said, you can mow long grass or have the lawn mowing professionals near me do it for you.
 You just have to do it carefully.
 If you’re reading this guide, and you’re thinking about mowing long grass, just take heed to our advice.
 Also, you want to ensure that you’re doing it at the right time of day so you can finish in time to not damage your lawn.
 You can always mow one day, then mow the next swipe the following day to make sure that your grass is healthy and has time to recover from each mow.